 Maintenance Corporation

-McCrory-Hallbeck may at anytime hereafter and shell in any event upon the selection of the Committee pursuant to Section II, 2.6 here of, cause a nonprofit corporation (the “Maintenance Corporation”) to be organized under the laws of the state of Texas for the purpose of exercising all or any of the duties and prerogatives of McCrory-Hallbeck hereunder (including the matters relating to the maintenance charges and the Maintenance Fund).
-Any such delegation of authority and duty shall serve to automatically release McCrory-Hallbeck from further right and liability with respect thereto invest such duties and prerogatives in the Maintenance Corporation.
-Any such delegation shall be evidenced by an instrument placed of record in the deed records of Harris County, Texas, and joined in by McCrory-Hallbeck and the Maintenance Corporation but not, however, requiring the joinder of any other person in order to be fully binding, whether such person be an owner of property in the Subdivision, a lien Holder, mortgagee, deed of trust beneficiary or any other person.
+McCrory-Hallbeck has delegated and vested all right, obligation and authority granted to it in these Amended and Restated Reservations, Restrictions and Covenants to the Corporation.
+As such, except as specifically stated herein, McCrory-Hallbeck has no further right and liability with respect thereto and invests such duties and prerogatives in the Corporation.
+Any such delegation shall be evidenced by an instrument placed of record in the deed records of Harris County, Texas, and joined in by McCrory-Hallbeck and the Corporation but not, however, requiring the joinder of any other person in order to be fully binding, whether such person be an owner of property in the Subdivision, a lien Holder, mortgagee, deed of trust beneficiary or any other person.

 At anytime from and after the date the Corporation commences to administer the Maintenance Fund, the limit of 15 mils per square foot of lot area contained in the Woods of Wimbledon here in above may be increased from time to time by an affirmative vote of a majority of the board of directors of the Maintenance Corporation, at a meeting held in accordance with the bylaws of the Corporation, when necessary to meet expenses borne by the Maintenance Fund.
 Any such increase shall be like an equal percentage increase as to each lot or area administered hereunder.